roflmaostc/drtvam/README.md

 ## About this project

-Dr.TVAM is an inverse rendering framework for tomographic volumetric additive manufacturing.
-It is based on the Mitsuba renderer, and uses physically-based differentiable rendering to optimize patterns for TVAM.
+Dr.TVAM is a high-performance inverse rendering framework for tomographic volumetric additive manufacturing.
+It is based on the [Mitsuba renderer](https://www.mitsuba-renderer.org/), and uses physically-based differentiable rendering to optimize patterns for TVAM.
 In particular, it supports:

-- Scattering printing media
+- Printing in scattering media
-- Arbitrary vial shapes
+- Arbitrary vial shapes (round, square, ...)
-- Arbitrary projector motions
+- Arbitrary projector motions (orthogonal, tilted)
-- An improved discretization scheme for the target shape
+- An improved discretization scheme for the target shape to reduce computational load and to minimize discretization artifacts

+For more details we refer to this [publication](https://rgl.s3.eu-central-1.amazonaws.com/media/papers/Nicolet2024Inverse.pdf).

 ## ⚠️ Sign up for online workshop in Spring 2025
 * The date is not announced yet, but sign up for the announcement: [here](https://forms.office.com/e/3E0SeYUR1X?origin=lprLink)